Kindling Fund & Grantmaking

 Info & Eligibility

-2024 applications will be accepted starting October 1st, and due on Sunday, November 19th at 11:59pm via Submittable.com.
-This marks a return to our normal schedule after changes to our grant calendar to accommodate the two cycles of American Rescue Plan Maine Project Grants in 2022-23 and pandemic emergency grants.
+2024 applications were accepted until Sunday, November 19th, 2023 at 11:59pm via Submittable.com.
+This marked a return to our normal schedule after changes to our grant calendar to accommodate the two cycles of American Rescue Plan Maine Project Grants in 2022-23 and pandemic emergency grants.
 Please consider subscribing to SPACE’s weekly e-news for the most up to date info about SPACE and any open calls.

 For more information about the history of the Kindling Fund, please see our 5-year capstone publication here with info at the end of the book about our grantmaking process.

 – Individual artists, curators, art organizers, and art writers living in Maine

 – Artist collectives, collaboratives, and artist-run spaces, with a lead applicant living full time in Maine

 – Incorporated 501(c)3 not-for-profit organizations as applicants or artist projects taking place as programs of 501(c)3 organizations (exceptions for public space projects)

 – Artists who have received $15,000 from the Kindling Fund over the course of their lifetime